Criminology

 FACE-TO-FACE CLASSROOMS AND LABORATORY SESSIONS

-Students are required to travel to Malta and attend mandatory laboratory sessions (about two weeks each Term) at our laboratory at the Malta Life Sciences Park.
+Students are required to travel to Malta and attend mandatory laboratory sessions at our educational labs and classrooms.

 EXAMS AND RESITS